Coast Guard Acquisitions: Offshore Patrol Cutter Program Needs to Mature Technology and Design [Reissued with revisions on Aug. 1, 2023]

 The Commandant of the Coast Guard should ensure that the OPC stage 2 program achieves a sufficiently stable design prior to the start of lead ship construction.
 In line with shipbuilding leading practices, sufficiently stable design includes 100 percent completion of basic and functional design, including routing of major distributive systems and transitive components that effect multiple zones of the ship.
 (Recommendation 5)

 The Coast Guard did not concur with this recommendation, stating that the design would be sufficiently stable but not 100 percent complete basic and functional design.
 We stand by this recommendation as it aligns with our leading practices in shipbuilding and a statutory requirement for Navy programs.
-In December 2023, the Coast Guard said that the critical design review and the production readiness review, which are conducted prior to the start of production, are scheduled for March and May 2024, respectively.
-As of February 2024, 70 percent of the functional design drawings were complete.
-We will continue to monitor the program's progress toward design completion.
+In August 2024, DHS approved the program to start production on stage 2.
+We have ongoing work that will assess the stability of the stage 2 design to determine whether the actions taken meet the intent of this recommendation.